 Dual Degree Options

 Combining medical education with training and experience in clinical research prepares clinician-researchers to improve patient health as well as healthcare.
-The dual degree program is appealing to those students who are interested in pursuing careers in the areas of medicine and clinical research in either an academic environment or pharmaceutical or biotechnology industry setting.
+The dual degree program was designed for those students who are interested in pursuing careers in the areas of medicine and clinical research in either an academic environment or pharmaceutical or biotechnology industry setting.

-A number of the students in the Medical Sciences Program who take the Clinical Investigation electives in that concentration do so to gain a clinical research background prior to attending medical school.
-As well, some students elect to pursue a M.S. in Medical Sciences and an M.S. in Clinical Investigation with the intent of pursing clinical research related career opportunities in academic institutions, or in pharmaceutical, biotechnology or medical device industries.
+A number of the students in the Medical Sciences Program who take the Clinical Research electives in that concentration do so to gain a clinical research background prior to attending medical school.
+As well, some students elect to pursue a MS in Medical Sciences and an MS in Clinical Research with the intent of pursing clinical research related career opportunities in academic institutions, or in pharmaceutical, biotechnology or medical device industries.
 The dual degree option would give these students an opportunity to gain training that will serve them well as clinician- researcher.